 Buy it here with this link: https://www.amazon.com/Zozo-Phenomenon-Darren-Evans/dp/1942157118

-The most susceptible are young people easily manipulated by the media, those who are consumed in fear from dogmatic programming, and those who are gifted experiencing intense emotions.
+The most susceptible are young people easily manipulated by the media, those consumed in fear from dogmatic programming, and gifted experiencing intense emotions.
 But, there are also those out seeking selfish gain that will do anything to attain their desires.
-There are countless accounts of people seeking hidden knowledge about a plethora of topics, where the user of the board got far more in return than what they intended.
+There are countless accounts of people seeking hidden knowledge about a plethora of topics, where the board’s user got far more in return than what they intended.
 Sadly, there are always negative entities ready and willing to step up to the plate.
 However, their ability to access the physical plane depends on the person using the Ouija board.
 The demon has also been known to violate its victims sexually.
 It shapeshifts to male or female personas as is fit.
 The Z-Entity often revolves around sexual depravity towards women (especially teens).

-The history of the board went all the way back to the 1800s and was highly successful thanks to the pop culture craze of spiritualism.
+The history of the board originates all the way back to the 1800s.
+And was highly successful thanks to the pop culture craze of spiritualism.
 However, much of what brought forth the board itself is shrouded in mystery because tools like it are ancient.
 Yet, a fascinating fact is that the Ouija Board actually named itself.
-The owners of the original patent had no clue what to call the thing, and so asked the board itself, speeling out “Ouja” and then the planchette going on further in elaboration stating that it meant “good luck.”
+The original patent owners had no clue what to call the thing, so asked the board itself, spelling out “Ouija” and then the planchette going on further in elaboration, stating that it meant “good luck.”
 The board then evolved over time, going from wood, to masonite, to in modern times, cardboard.

 Many names and personas